 Support and complaint procedures must be implemented in such a programme.
 If people don’t get along with their supervisors or environment, the opportunity must be given to switch to another placement once.

 Yes, it is – the same as school, conscription, and paying taxes are.
 The ECS would be obligatory – however, the benefit gained by it for individuals and for society as a whole makes it worth it to make it mandatory on a European level.
 By the way: Conscription still exists in seven member states of the European Union – young people there would be given a great alternative with the ECS.

 Partly through a common budget of the European Union, partly through contributions by the local host institution, and possibly the regions.

 Because young people will stay in the pressure lane of their career and life planning within their internship.
 During an internship, they’re continuously assessed and remain in their societal context.
-A civilian service opens new horizons and perspectives on the society.
+A community service opens new horizons and perspectives on the society.